While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 Notice that $\kappa$ will be $>1$ but $\sim 1$ as $X<c(L_t)$ is a low probability event.

 Recall that the STBL price $Z_t$ is a function of collateral value, expectations about ETH returns, and expectations of liquidation costs (related to tail risks).
-These factors go into the speculator's supply decision, which goes into $Z_t$.
+These factors enter the speculator's supply decision, which then enters $Z_t$.
 Going forward, we will explore how changes in these affect the STBL price process.

-\subsection{Stable domain}
+\subsection{`Stable' domain}

-We characterize stability of the stablecoin process subject to the barriers $\tau$ and $T_m$.
-In this domain, we derive bounds relating to large price movements and quadratic variation.
+Subject to the barriers $\tau$ and $T_m$, the stablecoin process can be interpreted as stable in the following ways.
+In this domain, we derive bounds on large price movements and quadratic variation.
+We show below that for realistic values of parameters, the bounds are sufficiently powerful in practice.